rudotriton/full-stack-boilerplate/README.md

 The server runs on [http://localhost:8080](http://localhost:8080) followed by some endpoint

 The page will reload if you make edits to the React code.

+## To Note

+- In `.dependabot/config.yml`, change `default assignees:` to your own GitHub username or remove it completely.